Supplement: ODE Plugin Explanation¶

 const DeviceList<ForceSensor>& forceSensors = sensorHelper.forceSensors();

-// Gets the list of force sensors.
+// Get the list of force sensors.

 for(int i=0; i < forceSensors.size(); ++i){